Fetcher/g11n/README.md

 It works in modular style too.

 ## Future
+- Change the Configuration DSL so #translations_path or #translations or something like that is used to set the path, so that the full DSL can be included as helper in Sinatra.
+Deprecate Configuration#path
 - Document usage of Ruby's `String` interpolation in G11n
 - Add support for named string interpolation using the same `%` operator.
 Add an alias to the `%` interpolation operation, some method name easier to remember (even if its longer)
 - Add support for string arguments to get further Rails I18n compatibility